abooij/wiwikwlhott/faq.rst

 about truncatedness is true both as a statement in HoTT, and as a claim about the homotopical semantics of HoTT.

-Univalence will let you translate results along things that should be considered the same.
+Univalence tells us that predicates on objects are invariant under equivalences.
 A predicate that holds for a type :math:`A` automatically also holds :math:`B` if there is an equivalence from :math:`A` to :math:`B`.